AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

     * **Prevention**: Close application before changing display setup

 2. **Help Window Behavior**
-    * **Problem**: Minimized Help Window doesn't respond to help command.
-The Help Window remains minimized
+    * **Problem**: Minimized help window doesn't respond to help command.
+The help window remains minimized
     * **Solution**: Manually restore the minimized Help Window
     * **Workaround**: Close and reopen application

 3. **Complex Command Formatting**
-    * **Problem**: Commands with multiple tags or long addresses might be difficult to format correctly
+    * **Problem**: Commands with multiple tags or long addresses are difficult to format correctly
     * **Solution**: Break down complex commands into smaller steps
     * **Example**: Instead of adding all tags at once, use `edit` to add tags gradually
     * **Prevention**: Use the `help` command to verify command format before execution